darwiin/yaac-another-awesome-cv/README.md

 **Personal data** has moved on top of the first page just before the position and _[Fontin Sans](http://www.exljbris.com/fontinsans.html)_ font has been replaced by _[Source Sans Pro Font](https://github.com/adobe-fonts/source-sans-pro)_ from Adobe. _[Font Awesome](http://fontawesome.io/)_ icons highlight important elements.

-Unlike _Alessandro Plasmati_ CV template, all layout stuff in **Awesome Source Latex CV** has moved in the Latex class file _awesome-source-cv.cls_ to imptove source code readability.
+Unlike _Alessandro Plasmati_ CV template, all layout stuff in **YAAC: Another Awesome CV** has moved in the Latex class file _yaac-another-awesome-cv.cls_ to improve source code readability and style reusability.

 More informations about the original Alessandro Plasmati template can be found here :